bkleinen/bkleinen.github.io/hugo/content/classes/ws2021/info2/labs/lab-03.md

 draft: false
 ---

+##Learning Goals

+After this lab you should be able to agree with each of the following statements.

+I can handle File-based IO with Java:
+* I can read from a text file using a Reader, eg. BufferedReader.
+* I can write to a text file using a Writer, eg. BufferedWriter.
+* I close my streams after I finished reading or writing.

+I can handle Exceptions:
+* When a method could throw an exception, I know how to handle it with a try-catch-block.
+* When a method could throw an exception, I know how to pass it on to whatever calls the method.
+* I can throw a fitting exception (eg. IllegalArgumentException) if I detect user input that does not fit my use case.
+* I can look up exceptions I don't know yet in the Java Documentation

+I can effectively use the data type "char":
+* I know how to cast a char to an int.
+* I know how to cast an int to a char.
+* I know how to normalize a letter from the alphabet.
+* I can find out which letter corresponds to which ASCII code and vice versa.

 ## Pre-Lab
 Please think through the following questions before coming to the lab.
 Write down your answers and be prepared to answer them in class.